 Welcome to the ACE Summer Monthly .Com Car Clinic.
 While unfortunate, one word continues to creep into news headlines all too often.
 That word is RECALL.
 Because of this, we wanted to make Recall Resources the focus of the Summer Monthly.com Car Clinic.
 For your safety and that of your family, please take a moment to review or even bookmark the following Recall Resources.

 Welcome to the ACE Spring Monthly .Com Car Clinic.
 Spring is here and that can mean rough roads and dangerous driving.
 Many drivers experience issues with their vehicle after only a few week of spring driving.
 The primary symptom ... a vehicle that pulls to the left or right while driving.
-Issues related to tires, steering and suspension can be serious and need to be checked out and resolved ASAP!
+Issues related to tires, steering, and suspension can be serious and need to be checked out and resolved ASAP!
 To help identify an issue with your vehicle, please see the following checklist of potential trouble areas.
 When a car pulls to the left or right while driving:

 Source: About Autos

 Welcome to the ACE Winter Monthly .Com Car Clinic.
 The official start to Winter is nearly upon us and Coloradans need to begin thinking about outfitting their cars for winter safety.
-Whether driving solo or with a family, if your car were to breakdown in the dead of Winter, you chance of survival increase substantially with a fully stocked Winter Survival Kit on-board.
+Whether driving solo or with a family, if your car were to break down in the dead of Winter, your chance of survival increase substantially with a fully stocked Winter Survival Kit on-board.
 This life-saving kit could mean the difference between life and death.
 We've prepared a list of some Winter Survival Kit essentials for you to review.
 To get the entire survival kit list, tips and to view a video on how to set up your own Winter Survival Kit, please check out the Ready Wisconsin website.

 Source: Ready Wisconsin

 Welcome to the ACE Summer Monthly .Com Car Clinic.
 The Summer is here and so are severe storms.
-In recent weeks and days, the NOCO and SOCO regions have been ravaged with severe storms bringing with them, dangerous lightening, torrential rain and ...
+In recent weeks and days, the NOCO and SOCO regions have been ravaged by severe storms bringing with them, dangerous lightning, torrential rain and ...
 HAIL.
 We thought we would take this time to go over some of the finer points of the most common vehicle hail repair process, Paintless Dent Repair (PDR).
 Please see the following article "How Paintless Dent Removal Works".

 Source: How Stuff Works